zerOsand/flashcards/README.md

 5. After running `serve -s build` to create a local server with the default port 3000, follow or paste the localhost link in your browser http://localhost:3000/ to access the homepage.
 6. To close the server, press CTRL+C in your terminal.

+Note if the above does not work for you, consider running the development server:
+`npm run start`

 ## Test The Client

 To test the client, simply run the following command in your terminal after navigating to **Flashcards/**: `npm run test`.